corbinr40/RTCC/README.md

 ```

 ### Audio Component
 Initially we wanted to record the users speech and save it to a .wav file, then convert this to text.
 The initial tests of this worked.
-(Show code and screenshots)

 ```python
 import sounddevice as sd